 The entire process of selecting which golf ball I wanted to put my face on, to uploading my photo was simple as can be.
 I went with the Vice Tour as it was the second least expensive ball Vice makes.
 Don’t judge.
 I bought five dozen.
 Four as gifts and one for me.
 At $16 a dozen plus the $6 (total) for uploading my picture I felt it was very reasonable.

-I also bought the Vice Selected Pack which includes four of the golf balls they make.
+I also bought the Vice Selected Pack which includes four (now five) of the golf balls they make.
 The Selected pack is for new customers only.
 Figured it would be a good idea to try them all especially at a big discount. (*Since my initial order in Dec.
 2016 Vice released the Pro Soft model which I do not have yet.)

 Turnaround Time Was Impressive